AspNetMvc

 ASP.NET WebAPI: Getting Started with MVC4 and WebAPI

-Introduction I’ve spent last year working on ASP.NET MVC3 and felling good this year on MVC4.
 I got some new exciting features after updating to MVC4, Web API is one of those exciting features.
-I have read a lot on this feature and got a lot good articles on web.
-But I didn't get any article that covers all concepts in one place.
+I have read a lot on this feature and have read a lot of good articles on the web.
+But I didn't get any article that covers all the concepts in one place.
+Conditional Attributes in Razor View Engine and ASP.NET MVC 4.
+ASP.NET MVC 4 and the Razor View Engine v2 were released in beta awhile back with some pretty nice features like ASP.NET MVC 4 Bundling and Minification, EF Data Migrations, and ASP.NET Web API.

 Conditional Attributes in Razor View Engine and ASP.NET MVC 4